johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: Um, do you remember how your family, outside of what you shared, do you remember how your family responded to the layoffs?
 Like, was it like, did you know when your dad, like it would, it would happen, or do you, did things like change in how you spent money, or how you guys?

 Karen: Um, I would say like, when we were younger, our parents, probably like most parents, tried to insulate us from any, you know, understanding any of that.
 But you know, through the years, as I got older, and I was actually in, you know, probably junior high, and then in high school, my father got laid off again, and at that point, the steel mill started closing, and he took a position outside of Pittsburgh, and he would travel back and forth every day, and it was probably a good, probably an hour and a half drive each way.
 So obviously, he was gone more, um, so as I got older, obviously, then yes, there, there were less and less things, or there was cutbacks, and then he was laid off from that job when that company closed, and then he moved to Terre Haute, Indiana, and took a job, and that was when I was a freshman or sophomore in high school.
-So then he was traveling every week, 10 hours each way from Johnstown to Terre Haute.
+So, then he was traveling every week, 10 hours each way from Johnstown to Terre Haute.
 And yes, of course, now then, my parents, it wasn't, you know, now it wasn't just him traveling, but they had to rent him a place to stay in during the week, so that was an extra expense for them.
 So yes, I was aware that, you know, we were already not well off and, you know, had less things.

 Alexis: Did you notice at school other students having experiences with their family being laid off?
 Did you notice, like, a change in the community?

 Karen: Um, I, I don't know that I can say that, because I was never part of the 'it' crowd, because I, I didn't have things.
 My parents were too poor, um, you know, never had stylish clothes or whatever, so probably I would have to guess that the people that I hung around with were of similar economic circumstances.
-So we didn't really have a lot to begin with.
+So, we didn't really have a lot to begin with.
 Um, so I, I guess I would probably say no, probably because of the people that I hung out with that were my friends.

 Alexis: And I guess you guys probably didn't go down to town very often, but did you notice changes in Johnstown as a town during this time period?